hl7-eu/xShare/input/pagecontent/get-started-down.md

+**DRAFT TO BE REVISED**

-This page provides a brief guideline on why and how to implement the xShare Yellow Button Download feature in your system, as well as how to prove its conformance.
+This is a brief guideline on why and how to implement the xShare Yellow Button Download feature in your system, and prove its conformance.

+To use the Yellow Button Label you have to:

+{% include get-the-label.svg %}

 ---

 ### Why the Yellow Button?

 - Enhance your system by offering natural persons a tool to easily access their data in a shareable and standardized format.
 - Comply with the EHDS regulation.